SagaeHaruki/SGameScripts/README.md

 [Dec.
 24, 2023]
 - Fix IK system for better foot positioning when going up the ladder
 - Small adjustments to the pevlis position
+- Removal of the Gliding Concept (Unecessary implementation)

 <h1>Previous Changes</h1>